-II.
-Film 210, Film 211, Film 392 required.
-Film 392 must be taken in the senior vear.

-III.
-2 additional Film Department units in cinema studies at the 200-level or above.
+2) Film 210, Film 211, Film 392 required.
+Film 392 must be taken senior year.
+3) 2 additional Film Department units in cinema studies at the 200-level or above.
 These units must be completed before enrolling in Film 392.
-1 film history unit in a national cinema that is not American.
+4) 1 film history unit in a national cinema that is not American.
 This course, which must be at the 200-level or above, may be taken within the Department of Film or another Vassar Department.
 With prior approval, a film history course taken while a student is attending a JYA or Exchange Program may satisfy this requirement.
-IV.
-5 additional Film Department units.
-These may be any combination of courses at the 200-level or above in cinema studies, film, and video production, dramatic writing and screenwriting, and film industry.
-I. Introductory 175 a or b.
+5) 5 additional Film Department units in film.
+These may be any combination of courses at the 200-level or above in cinema studies, film, and video production, dramatic writing and screenwriting.
+With prior approval from the department, two units of Junior Year Away coursework may be used to satisfy a portion of this requirement.
+I. Introductory 175b.
 The Art of Film (1) An introductory exploration of central features of film and film study, including the relation of film and literature, film genre, silent film, formal and stylistic elements (color, lighting, widescreen, etc.), abstract and nonnarrative film.
 Subjects are treated topically rather than historically.
-Ms. Kozloff, instructor to be announced.
+The department.
 May not be used toward the Major requirements.
 Two 75-minute periods, plus outside screenings.
 II.
 Intermediate 210a.
 World Cinema to 1945 (1) An international history of film from its invention through the silent era and the coming of sound to mid-century.
 The course focuses on major directors, technological change, industrial organization, and the contributions of various national movements.
 In addition to the historical survey, this course teaches the terminology and concepts of film aesthetics, and introduces students to the major issues of classical film theory.
-Ms. Mask, instructor to be announced.
+The department.
 Prerequisite: Film 175 strongly suggested by not required.
 Two 75-minute periods, plus outside screenings.
 211b.
-World Cinema After 1945 (1 An international history of film from mid-century to the present day.
+World Cinema After 1945 An international history of film from mid-century to the present day.
 The course focuses on major directors, technological changes, industrial organization, and the contributions of various national movements.
 In addition to the historical survey, this course explores the major schools of contemporary film theory, e.g., semiology, Marxist theory, feminism.
+The department.
+Prerequisite: Film 210, and permission from the instructor.
+Two 75-minute periods, plus outside screenings.
+[212.
+Genre: The Musical] (1) Examines the development of American film musicals from The Jazz Singer to the present day.
+The course looks at major stars such as Fred Astaire and Ginger Rogers, Gene Kelly, and Judy Garland, and the contributions of directors such as Vincente Minnelli and Bob Fosse.
+Students examine the interrelationships between Broadway and Hollywood, the influence of the rise and fall of the Production Code, the shaping hand of different studios, the tensions between narrative and spectacle, sincerity and camp.
+Reading assignments expose students to a wide range of literature about film, from production histories to feminist theory.
 Ms. Kozloff.
-Prerequisite: Film 210.
+Prerequisite: Film 175 or 210 and permission of the instructor Two 75-minute periods, plus outside screenings.
+Not offered in 2009/10.